metrorailings/OwlBlog/content/posts/week-11-quick-insights.md

 Jacksonville's linebackers are incredibly slow and easy to fool, once again.

 Two poor decisions by Foles.
 Missing open receivers that he should have perhaps picked up on pre-snap.
 His throws on short crossing routes also tend to be high.

+***

+## Cardinals @ 49ers

+49ers defensive backs are playing off the receivers, almost as if San Francisco's defensive coaches have pegged Arizona is a team known for their deep passing instead of their quick releases and run game trickery.

+Sherman failing to adequately cover Christian Kirk on one down led to a big play that put the Cardinals in a goal-to-go situation.

+Wide receiver screens are killing this 49ers defense.
+San Francisco just faced this Arizona squad two weeks ago.
+Did they not learn anything about this Cardinals offense in that first outing?